hnasr1/Catastroph-Risk/README.md

+# CatastrophRisk Models
-# This repository contains the catasrophe risk models that were developed as part of the project I have been involved through my Doctoral Studies.
+This repository contains the catasrophe risk models that were developed as part of the project I have been involved through my Doctoral Studies.